 Writing Instruction, Information Literacy, Women's Literature, Gender Studies, Folklore

 Writing and Rhetoric: faculty development, composition and rhetoric, writing program administration, writing pedagogy education

 Writing and Rhetoric: My primary research interests revolve around the development of writing abilities across the lifespan, with an emphasis on instruction and feedback, and the relationship of writing to knowledge production and social innovation.

 Literature: British literature and culture of the long nineteenth century, nineteenth-century British novel, materialist approaches to literature.

 Composition: 19th-century American literature, with particular focus on works by women and African-Americans; the novel; the antislavery movement; digital humanities; open educational resources; writing in and about the disciplines.

 Writing and Rhetoric: multilingual education, composition, public rhetoric, qualitative research

 Film and Media Studies: global and transnational cinema; incarceration and security; diaspora and migration; violence and human rights; colonialism; Indian, Irish, and Latin American film; race, ethnicity, gender, and sexuality

 Linguistics: Syntax, morphology, language documentation and revitalization; Scottish Gaelic, St. Lawrence Island / Siberian Yupik; aspect, tense, mood, modality; Distributed Morphology; roots and categories; nominals and nominal functional structure.

-Composition and literature pedagogies, creative writing, and the writing and rhetoric of mental health conditions
+Composition and literature pedagogies, rhetorics of horror and mental distress, the writing and rhetoric of mental health conditions, and creative writing

 Creative Writing: Poetry